Skip to content

 • multiline_match: Multi-line matching.

-• remove_ansi_escape_codes: Whether to remove ANSI escape codes (e.g., text color in standard output); values are true or false.
+• remove_ansi_escape_codes: Whether to remove ANSI escape codes, such as text colors in standard output, value is true or false.

-• tags: Define tags in key-value pairs; optional.
+• tags: Define labels in key-value pairs, optional.

 Environment variable explanations: